a part of the insignia of office

-A part of the insignia of office.
-A chain of gold was placed about Joseph’s neck (Gen. 41:42); and one was promised to Daniel (5:7).
+A chain of gold was placed about Joseph’s neck (Genesis 41:42); and one was promised to Daniel (5:7).
 It is used as a symbol of sovereignty (Ezek.
 16:11).
-The breast-plate of the high-priest was fastened to the ephod by golden chains (Ex.
-39:17, 21).
+The breast-plate of the high-priest was fastened to the ephod by golden chains (Exodus 39:17, 21).

 Chains were also used as fetters to bind prisoners (Judges 16:21; 2 Samuel 3:34; 2 Kings 25:7; Jeremiah 39:7).
 Paul was in this manner bound to a Roman soldier (Acts 28:20; Ephesians 6:20; 2 Tim.
 1:16).
 Sometimes, for the sake of greater security, the prisoner was attached by two chains to two soldiers, as in the case of Peter (Acts 12:6).